Q) Is RB396 being restored to static display or airworthy standard?

 A) A mixture of the original drawings and recovered parts will provide the data required to rebuild RB396.
-This work will be carried out by professional CAA approved restoration shops with the team overseeing progress.
-Items that do not require CAA sign off will be restored by volunteers and staff, making this a true team effort.
+The Aircraft Restoration Company, Duxford, have been selected by the Trustees to oversee the rebuild of RB396, with a number of other restoration companies working alongside them.
+Some items may be rebuilt by team volunteers and staff, making this a true team effort.
 As the project progresses so will the need for help from our supporters so stay tuned – you do not have to be an engineer to assist the rebuild, there are plenty of essential tasks to be completed.

 Q) Who will own the aircraft?

 A) The team has set up a charity (Hawker Typhoon Preservation Group) to own, restore and operate the aircraft.
 This is very important because under UK Law, RB396 forms the nucleus of the charity, therefore it cannot ever be sold into private hands and cannot leave the UK.
 This means any donations made to the charity go directly into the benefit of the aircraft and the Heritage Centre.
 As trustees of the charity we cannot make profit or sell any part of the charity for personal gain, we felt this was the honest way of restoring the aircraft where it will always be accessible by the public.